This website requires JavaScript.

 Screwing a cheap piece of glass onto a high-end lens instantly degrades your images.
 You will face muddy colors, soft details, and annoying glare.
 Finding a good ND filter requires evaluating optical glass purity and coating technology rather than falling for clever marketing.
 This guide helps you select the ideal filter system for your camera setup.

+You need to know what define a good ND filter first.
 Premium filters utilize Schott B270 or Japanese AGC optical glass to preserve exact pixel resolution.
 Low-end resin alternatives warp light waves and scatter incoming rays, which creates a hazy glare across your frame.

 Multi-Resistant Nano-Coatings (MRC) are mandatory because they repel water and grease while preventing internal reflections.
 Pure glass ensures balanced light transmission across the entire spectrum.
 This protects your image from infrared bleed, which frequently turns dark shadows into a muddy purple tint.
+Here are what matters:

 • Glass Purity: High-index optical glass maintains edge-to-edge sharpness.